eduran90/Dataiku/README.md

 # Dataiku
 Python Scripts: Contains Python code used in Dataiku to read, process, and classify multispectral images.

-PARROTSEQUOIA.zip: Contains all project files ready to import into Dataiku
+PARROTSEQUOIA.zip: Dataiku project files.

-Project Report: Detailed description of the project written in Spanish
+Project Report: Detailed description of the project written in Spanish.